November 13-15, Venice International University

 For more information: http://www.europarl.europa.eu/at-your-service/en/stay-informed/research-and-analysis

-And with the support of:
+And with the participation of:

 Participation and logistics: